-But its plans for the technology are anything but, with seemingly conflicting statements, confusing non-stances, and a murky roadmap of when we can expect AMD to trace its first rays on a gamer’s PC.
+Plans for the technology have seemingly conflicting statements, confusing non-stances, and a murky roadmap of when we can expect AMD to trace its first rays on a gamer’s PC.

-So, we decided to sit down and dig in to exactly what AMD has said on the matter and what we know about its future hardware plans.
-Just when can we expect AMD fans to be able to enjoy the kind of visual features that have been an Nvidia exclusive for the best part of a year?
+We decided to sit down and dig into exactly what AMD has said on the matter and what we know about its future hardware plans.
+Just when can we expect AMD fans to be able to enjoy the kind of visual features that have been a Nvidia exclusive for the best part of a year?

-Following the surprise announcement of ray tracing technology by Nvidia with its RTX Turing GPU debut in August 2018, AMD’s response was lukewarm.
-It and many commenters at the time, suggested that the technology wasn’t ready for the mainstream just yet; The price tags on the new RTX graphics cards certainly seemed to back up that theory.
+Following the surprise announcement of ray tracing technology by Nvidia — with its RTX Turing GPU debut in August 2018 — AMD’s response was lukewarm.
+Along with many other commenters at the time, the suggestion was that the technology wasn’t ready for the mainstream just yet.
+The price on the new RTX graphics cards certainly seemed to back up that theory.

-“Utilization of ray tracing games will not proceed unless we can offer ray tracing in all product ranges from low end to high end,” David Wang, AMD’s senior vice president of engineering at the Radeon Technologies Group, told 4Gamer in an interview in November, 2018.
+In November 2018, David Wang, AMD’s senior vice president of engineering at the Radeon Technologies Group, told 4Gamer, “Utilization of ray tracing games will not proceed unless we can offer ray tracing in all product ranges from low end to high end.”

-Although that statement wasn’t clear on whether it was the games or the hardware that AMD wanted to catch up to ray tracing before it would implement it, it did suggest AMD itself wasn’t invested in it.
-But just two months later at CES 2019, AMD CEO Lisa Su told reporters that the company was “deep in development,” on ray tracing technology.
+Although that statement wasn’t clear on whether it was the games or the hardware that AMD wanted to catch up to ray tracing before it would implement it, it did suggest AMD itself hadn’t invested yet.
+Just two months later, at CES 2019, AMD CEO Lisa Su told reporters that the company was “deep in development” on ray tracing technology.

-It would seem to have been doing so for quite some time, too.
-A patent application came to light in July 2019, which pointed to AMD utilizing a “hybrid” hardware and software approach to ray tracing.
-This patent suggests that AMD’s plan for ray tracing involves leveraging bespoke hardware to accelerate it, whilst performing the bulk of the work on more general hardware via software.
-This, it claims, makes it so that there isn’t too much of a performance hit, without requiring game developers to work with its very specific definition of ray tracing rendering.
+It seems they’d been doing so for quite some time.
+A patent application came to light in July 2019, which pointed to AMD utilizing a hybrid hardware and software approach to ray tracing.
+This patent suggests that AMD’s plan for ray tracing involves leveraging bespoke hardware to accelerate it while performing the bulk of the work on more general hardware via software.
+This leveraging, it claims, makes it so that there isn’t too much of a performance hit, without requiring game developers to work with its precise definition of ray tracing rendering.

 AMD can already do ray tracing